juxhouse/bela-resources/GettingStarted.md

 # Getting Started

 The first thing you see when you log in to BELA is a box representing your organization.
-If your team has already be using BELA, you might see more elements there too.
+If people in your team have already been using BELA, you might see more elements there too.

 ## Rename organization